yokawasa/azure-container-labs/labs/istio-04-telemetry.md

-# Module Istio04: Observability - Telemetry Check
+# Istio04: Observability - Telemetry Check

 ## Generate Load on Bookinfo
 Let's generate HTTP traffic against the BookInfo application, so we can see interesting telemetry.
 Grab the ingress gateway port number and host: